contentstack/cli/packages/contentstack-audit/README.md

   --modules=<option>...
 Provide the list of modules to be audited
                           <options: content-types|global-fields|entries|extensions|workflows>
   --report-path=<value>   Path to store the audit reports

-COMMON FLAGS
-  -c, --config=<value>    Path of the external config -d, --data-dir=<value>  Path where the data is stored

 TABLE FLAGS
   --columns=<value>  Show only the specified columns (comma-separated)